pjcigan/multicolorfits/README.md

 - The RGB color gamut is more limited than other colorspaces such as, e.g., CIE LAB, so you may not be able to get some specific colors you want
 - I haven't completely finished developing the 'inverted' (white background) RGB feature, so it doesn't behave 100% as expected
 - What you see on the screen will not likely appear the same way on printed paper -- need to convert RGB to CMYK for that.
 - Currently all input files must have same projection/pixel grid -- do all your reprojection before loading them.
 Astropy and the reproject package are your friends for that.
-See the WLM package for example usage with multicolorfits.
+See the WLM tutorial for example usage of the functions for this that are included with multicolorfits.
 - This has not been optimized for speed.
 In particular, it can be quite slow at interactive level adjustment for large files.
-(UN-checking the Auto-Refresh button will help.)
+(UN-checking the Auto-Refresh button at the top of the GUI will help.)
 This could certainly be improved in future versions.